GoogleCloudPlatform/professional-services-data-validator/README.md

 validation:

 ```
-data-validation run-config -c citibike.yaml
+data-validation configs run -c citibike.yaml
 ```

 View the complete YAML file for a GroupedColumn validation on the [examples](docs/examples.md#) page.

-You can view a list of all saved validation YAML files using `data-validation run-config list`.
+You can view a list of all saved validation YAML files using `data-validation configs list`, and print a YAML config using `data-validation configs get -c citibike.yaml`.

 ### Aggregated Fields